DanielAdeyemi/Epicodus_2_25_ScrabbleScore/README.md

 * At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the Scrabble.Tests folder).

 ####  🖥️ View website:
-*GitHub page or terminal interactions are unavailable for this project.*
+*GitHub page is not available for this project.
+To view functionality you need to run `dotnet run` and pass your word after that command before press enter.*

 ## 🛠️ *Technologies used:*
 * C# 9